 This feasibility study has indicated that the maintenance of these canals is possible, though there are still many unknowns associated with this project which cannot be determined within the scope of this study.
 Therefore, a phased approach to the development of the project design would be best.
 The time to complete the design, resolve regulatory requirements and prepare construction documents is estimated to be 18 months.
 Initially, a more detailed analysis of seawalls and canal sediments (for wall stability analysis) would take 3 to 5 months.
 Concurrently, the Town Attorney could investigate ownership questions and the Town could address the needed level of services.
-Subsequently, more detailed engineering, design, and surveying would be carried out utilizing the information obtained in the previous phase.
-Cost estimates would be refined.
+Subsequently, more detailed engineering, design, and surveying would be refined.
 The permitting process would also be carried out during this phase.
 This phase will take about 8 to 10 months.
 Finally, the Town would proceed to preparation of plans, bidding and construction.
 Plans and specifications preparation will take about 2 months and bidding about 2 to 3 months.
 The construction of the project will then take an additional 2 to 3 months.